 For a classic example of just how misguided science fans/believers really are, download and listen to the following podcast.
 For more information about that podcast and how the impromptu debate came about, see the relevant post.

 Is it true that JLB was the first person to critically scrutinise the Cavendish experiment?

 Certainly not.
-A number of other people have taken the time to critique the Cavendish experiment, most notable among them being Miles Mathis.
+A number of other people have taken the time to critique the Cavendish experiment, the most notable being Miles Mathis.
 However, among those who have been involved in one way or another with the ‘Flat Earth renaissance’ which has swept the ‘alternative’/independent media scene since early 2015, JLB has played a leading role in bringing attention to the topic.
 The following presentation reveals the chronology of coverage of the Cavendish experiment within this scene.
 A number of YouTubers have taken the time to produce content relating to it.
 At 40 minutes the video may seem to be a little bit lengthy, but if you take the time to properly engage with and scrutinise the information contained within, you will be left in no doubt about the significance of the Cavendish experiment.